lukasekcz301/thisismenu/README.md

-if someone uses this menu i would be suprised bro.
+if someone uses this menu i would be surprised bro.

 `maybe when i will do TheHotel i will share that loadstring now use open-source code.`